brucelane/Cinder-MIDI2/README.md

 **Callback to RtMidiInput:** this is a problem that I tried to solve while I was working on midi-sequencer.
 I needed to switch virtual midi channels a lot during development, and RtMidi was still complaining, that callback is already set.
 That is because callback is set inside openPort() function, but I think it would be (somehow) possible to set callback once per initialization and just let midi-messages fly through it once desired port is opened.
 I remember I tried to do it this way and than I rolled back to current version for some reason.

-**No OSX testing done:** ~~I'm not a owner of any apple product nor I have access to any Mac where I should do any testing, so I have no idea how block will behave outside Windows realm.~~
-Tested by @ThomasLengeling on mac 10.9.3!
-Also provided sample for osx!

 **iOS version:** OF guys are using some other lib for iOS (coremidi???) for processing midi, because RtMidi does not support it.

 **Missing "openPort(string nameOfThePort)" function:** this is just something I was using before by some terrible workaround but it was on my to do list.
 Now I found some way how to do this using C++ 11 (namely std::string.find), so in theory, it should work even when you specify just fragment of port name (like "BCR" instead of "BCR2000 MIDI INPUT").

+Thanks to [Thomas Sanchez Lengeling](https://github.com/ThomasLengeling) for providing testing and changes to make block work on OSX!

 ###TODO:

 **Auto-Reconnect:** just some little safety function, which tries to reconnect device after it finds that it was disconnected, so you do not have to restart whole application.
 I had some issues with this kind of situation with using Ableton couple of years back, so this is just for convenience.
 It should be disabled by default tho.